kylejones200/psis_4700_applied_ai/webslides/weekdetail_Tokens-and-Tokenization.md

 ## The Core Idea

-Models don't see words.
+Models don't see words
-They see tokens — small pieces of text turned into numbers.
+They see tokens — small pieces of text turned into numbers
 Tokenization is how we bridge language and math

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.